How to Work with Freelancers

 So, if you are a marketing freelancer keep in touch with me please…we may work together in the near future.

-I use my hyper-focus super powers to my advantage, and knock out days worth of work in 4-6 hours.
+My hyper-focus is one of my super powers, and I can knock out days worth of work in 4-6 hours.
 A few of my special interests have always been marketing, graphic design, and building websites.
 When I have down-time I read up on the latest marketing strategies, knock out the latest Google Certification, or even take a Coursera course to obtain some new advanced skills.
-I have obtained 8 Google Workshop certifications, 1 Google professional certificate, and 20 years of on the job experience.
+At the time of this article, I have obtained 8 Google Workshop certifications, 1 Google professional certificate, Apples Search Ads and 20 years of on the job experience.
+My wife doesn’t call me her “encyclopedia” for no reason.